codeship/screencast-storyboards/blogposts/django-bitbucket-dotcloud.md

 We've set up a simple Django application called [codefish][codefish-repo] which contains some tests.
 We'll use screenshots of this application in this blog post.
-If you haven't got an own project to set up but you want to follow along on your computer, just fork the repository.
+If you haven't got your own project to set up but you want to follow along on your computer, just fork the repository.

 [![codefish-django on Bitbucket][screenshot-repository]][screenshot-repository]